acamari/splitexec/README.md

 The
 **splitexec**
-utility is specially designed to integrate easily with backup routines, for example when transferring large files to a remote host.
+utility is specially designed to integrate easily with backup routines, for example when transferring large files to a remote host, using small temporary storage.

-Move a full disk from local host to a remote host using scp:
+Move a full disk compressed from local host to a remote host using scp:

 	$ cd /tmp
-	$ splitexec -p myserverback scp {} "user@rhost:mybackupdir/{}" < /dev/sdb
+	$ gzip < /dev/sdb | splitexec -p myserv-sdb.gz scp {} "user@rhost:mybackupdir/{}"

-Will generate files myserverback.001, myserverback.002, ... in
+Will generate files myserv-sdb.gz.001, myserv-sdb.gz.002, ... in
 *rhost*.
 Using at no time more than
 *bytes\_count*
-bytes for temporary files and for each piece.
+bytes for temporary files in total.

 To recreate the original file from the pieces: